Lepkazielona/Spotify-Current-Song-To-TXT/README.md

 ## How to use?
 Go [here](https://developer.spotify.com/console/get-users-currently-playing-track/) and generate OAuth token, next put it in config.json, Play some music and run a code.

+## License
+Make whatever u want with this, i don't care

 ## About
 this code is unoptimalized and very trashy, maybe i fix it later.
 If you have any problems with tshis, text me on discord **Lepkazielona#9300**